 3M 7500 Half Facepiece Respirator

 We think the professional half face respirators are a great but too-often-overlooked choice for preppers.
 They’re not much more expensive than the disposables and take up about the same amount of room in your supplies and bags.
 Yet they provide better protection and comfort.
-We like the very popular 3M 7500 masks for $22.
-When matched with the 3M 7093C P100 plus Nuisance Gas filter ($25 per pair) or 3M 60926 Cartridge plus P100 Filter ($23 per pair), you get the highest level of particulate filtration and relatively good protection against gases and vapors like chlorine and ammonia.
+We like the very popular 3M 7500 masks.
+When matched with the 3M 7093C P100 plus Nuisance Gas filter (they’re sometimes cheaper in bulk at Uline) or 3M 60926 Cartridge plus P100 Filter, you get the highest level of particulate filtration and relatively good protection against gases and vapors like chlorine and ammonia.

 3M 8293 P100 Disposable Particulate Respirator

 Cheap and plentiful, the right disposable respirator is an easy way to protect yourself in the most likely emergencies (fires, pollution, illness, etc.).
-We like the 3M 8293 P100 and Honeywell P1130 P100 Saf-T-Fit because of their best-in-class protection against the widest range of threats.
-A cheaper but still great option is the 3M 8576 P95 Acid Gas at $40 per 10.
+We like the 3M 8293 P100 and Honeywell Sperian P100 Saf-T-Fit because of their best-in-class protection against the widest range of threats.
+A cheaper but still great option is the 3M 8576 P95 Acid Gas.

 Best gas mask: